emirpasic/gods/README.md

 #####DoublyLinkedList

-This structure implements the _List_ interface and is a linked data structure where each element points to the next and previous element in the list.
+This structure implements the _List_ interface and is a linked data structure where each value points to the next and previous element in the list.

 Direct access method _Get(index)_ and _Remove()_ are of linear performance. _Append_ and _Prepend_ are of constant time performance.
 Checking with _Contains()_ is of quadratic complexity.